Paula and David Ben-Gurion’s graves are in a small national park on a picturesque mountain edge near Sde Boker.

-About twenty meters south of the parking lot, you can find another viewpoint.
+You can find another viewpoint about twenty meters south of the parking lot.
 Here are several photos from there:

 Most of my visits to Ein Avdat National Park start at Ben-Gurion’s Tomb National Park.
 And not because there are restrooms (though it is handy after a long ride), but because it is a lovely place with meaning and stunning views.
 Thus if you are in the area, I suggest visiting it.